 Let’s go over the different types of crates next.

-There are 4 types of crates for dogs.
+There are four types of crates for dogs.

 Most folding wire crates come with a plastic pan that sits on the bottom of the crate, providing a floor for your dog.
 Some also include a divider that can adjust the crate’s size to match your dog’s size.

-- Heavy-duty crates – Heavy-duty crates are a great option for dogs that tend to escape their crates, whether purposely or accidentally.
-They use thicker wire crates, and more robust latching and locking mechanism, and strong hinges to hold up to strong dogs.
+- Heavy-Duty Crates: Heavy-duty crates are an excellent option for dogs that tend to escape their crates, whether deliberately or accidentally.

 These crates have thicker wires and a more robust latching and locking mechanism, which, coupled with the strong hinges, can hold out against strong dogs.

 - Soft-Sided Crates: These are useful for travel, but you cannot use them until your dog is adequately crate-trained.